Marriage and divorce statistics

 Due to differences in the timing and formal recognition of changing patterns of family formation and dissolution, these concepts have become more difficult to measure in practice.
 Analysts of demographic statistics therefore have access to relatively few complete and reliable data sets with which to make comparisons over time and between or within countries.

-- Crude marriage rate (tps00012)
+- Crude marriage and divorce rate (tps00206)

 - Marriages and divorces (ESMS metadata file — demo_nup_esms)